OlgierdL/CASP-Compare/README.md

-# CASP-Compare
-A tool to asses precision of molecular predictions
+# A tool to asses precision of molecular predictions